hannahmseidl/hannahmseidl/content/project/distributional_effects/index.md

 # publication: Revise & Resubmit at *Journal of Political Economy Macroeconomics*
 publication_short: Working paper

-abstract: Draft available upon request. <br> <br> We study the effects of movements in aggregate lending standards on macroeconomic aggregates and inequality in a New Keynesian model with heterogeneous households and lumpy housing.
-We show that a looser LTV ratio stimulates aggregate nondurable consumption and output, and that the transmission mechanism mainly works through general equilibrium effects in the form of higher house prices and labor income.
-We also show that LTV ratios entail distributional dynamics as households are differently affected by intertemporal prices in a model with incomplete markets.
-Looser LTV limits redistribute housing wealth from the top 10% to the bottom 50% indicating an overall decrease of inequality.
+abstract: Draft available upon request. <br> <br> We study the effects of movements in aggregate lending standards on macroeconomic aggregates and inequality in a New Keynesian model with heterogeneous households and housing.
+We show that a looser loan-to-value (LTV) ratio stimulates housing demand, nondurable consumption, and output.
+We highlight that LTV shocks are mainly transmitted to macroeconomic aggregates through general equilibrium effects in the form of higher house prices and labor income.
+We also show that looser LTV limits redistribute housing wealth from the top 10% to the bottom 50% indicating an overall decrease of inequality.

 # Summary.
 An optional shortened abstract.